kevbotmckrier/bulkLookups/README.md

 # Bulk Lookups for Twilio Lookup

 1. Add TWILIO SID and AUTH TOKEN to demo.env
-1. Do you want to do `fraud` or `carrier` Lookups?
+1. Do you want to do `carrier` or `caller-name` Lookups?
     1. Put in the appropriate value.
+1. Execute npm install
 1. `source demo.env`
 1. Put source phone numbers into a csv file.
-1 column of numbers. (e.g. 15551234567)
+1 column of numbers. (e.g. 12024561111)
 1. Execute `node bulkLookup.js input.csv`

 ## Output